-The Berlin Wall was a physical barrier constructed by the German Democratic Republic (East Germany) during the Cold War.
-Erected on August 13, 1961, the wall divided the city of Berlin into East and West, separating the Soviet-controlled East Berlin and the democratic West Berlin.
+The Berlin Wall was a barrier built by the German Democratic Republic, an East Germany during the period of the cold war.
+The wall was constructed on August 13, 1961, that effectively cut the city of Berlin into two halves, Soviet controlled East Berlin and the democratic West Berlin.

 1. Historical Context